-is indeed a distinctive cognitive phenomenon known as "collective intention," and that it cannot be reduced to the individualized intentions of the participants.
-Or, as Searle puts it, "[c]ollective intentional behavior is a primitive phenomenon that cannot be analyzed as just the summation of individual intentional behavior.
-106"
+Modern discussions of collective intentionality can usually be traced back to a 1990 essay by John Searle on the topic that has since become a classic in the field.105 In it, Searle sets out to establish that there is indeed a distinctive cognitive phenomenon known as "collective intention," and that it cannot be reduced to the individualized intentions of the participants.
+Or, as Searle puts it, "[c]ollective intentional behavior is a primitive phenomenon that cannot be analyzed as just the summation of individual intentional behavior."106

 Searle illustrates the working of collective intentionality through an example.
 Imagine several people sitting in a park on the grass in various places, and all of a sudden it begins to rain.
-Each individual begins to run towards the nearest shelter; and while each individual has an intention to so run, that intention is independent of the intentions of the others.
-107 This is in contrast to a situation where a dance troupe in that same park converges on a particular point as part of a choreographed performance.
-108 While from an outward perspective, the individuals in both instances may appear to be behaving in the same way (i.e., running towards a shelter, the convergence point), yet they remain fundamentally different.
-109 In the first case (unlike in the second), each individual's intention can be understood and expressed quite independent of similar intensions held by others in the vicinity; while this is unlikely to be the case in the second example.
-Searle thus argues that any individual intention in the second case is in a sense "derivative" from a collective intention held by the individuals, but is hardly the same when understood from an internal perspective.
-110
+Each individual begins to run towards the nearest shelter; and while each individual has an intention to so run, that intention is independent of the intentions of the others.107 This is in contrast to a situation where a dance troupe in that same park converges on a particular point as part of a choreographed performance.108 While from an outward perspective, the individuals in both instances may appear to be behaving in the same way (that is, running towards a shelter, the convergence point), yet they remain fundamentally different.109 In the first case (unlike in the second), each individual's intention can be understood and expressed quite independently of similar intentions held by others in the vicinity; while this is unlikely to be the case in the second example.
+Searle thus argues that any individual intention in the second case is in a sense "derivative" from a collective intention held by the individuals, but is hardly the same when understood from an internal perspective.110